-Due to the overwhelming success of our inaugural Real Estate Agent Income Guide in 2018, McKissock Learning is back with an all-new guide stuffed with the latest income statistics from licensed real estate professionals across the United States.
+Due to the overwhelming success of our inaugural Real Estate Agent Income Guide in 2018 and 2019, McKissock Learning is back with an all-new guide stuffed with the latest income statistics from licensed real estate professionals across the United States.

-This past summer, we teamed up with RISMedia, Real Estate Express, and Superior School of Real Estate to reach out to thousands of licensed real estate agents and brokers to better understand the tactics and strategies used to drive income.
+In December of 2020, we reached out to thousands of licensed real estate agents and brokers to better understand the tactics and strategies used to drive income.

-Having received almost double the number of responses from last year at just under 2,000 participants, this year’s guide casts a more accurate picture of what real estate professionals are earning and the factors that influence those earnings.
+Having received almost triple the number of responses from last year at just under 6,000 participants, this year’s guide casts a more accurate picture of what real estate professionals are earning and the factors that influence those earnings.

 While some insights remained the same (real estate agents still boast a higher career satisfaction rating compared to the average worker in the United States), there were others that were a bit more surprising.
 Below are some highlights from the guide.
 (To access the full guide, click this link).